s4un3/lireta/docs/Built-in keywords guide.md

 while {...} {...};
 ```

 Continues to execute the second block if the first evaluates to a non-null value.
+Does **NOT** return anything.

 ### Examples